Neurotech-HQ/swahili-sentiment-analysis-dataset/README.md

 >>>
 ```

-This is data that has been used to [Swahili-Sentiment-Analysis](https://huggingface.co/spaces/neurotech/Swahili-sentiment-analysis) model.
+We also used the same data to train [Swahili-Sentiment-Analysis](https://huggingface.co/spaces/neurotech/Swahili-sentiment-analysis) model.

 ## Issues